What makes a church welcoming to singles?

 When singleness is referred to in church teaching, the implication can be sometimes that it is a state of incompleteness rather than a godly calling in itself.
 In 1 Cor 7:7, Paul describes singleness as a “gift from God”, equivalent in value to marriage.
 Preachers need to be careful to speak highly of singleness, recognising that some have chosen singleness as a high calling than allows the person to be devoted to serving God (1 Cor 7:32; Matt 19:12).
 Of course, there are also many single people who would prefer to be married but find themselves unmarried for now due to circumstances, so it’s a sensitive topic for many.

-Marriage is surely a good and godly institution, and one to be encouraged, but marriage between believers will not be a feature of the life to come (Luke 20:34-36).
+Marriage is surely a good and godly institution, and one to be encouraged, but marriage between fellow Christians will not be a feature of the life to come (Luke 20:34-36).
 So Bible teachers should be preparing all of us (married or single) for the ultimate marriage of the Church to Jesus (Eph 5:32).